Do you have clients that poke around in the WordPress admin and get into trouble by playing with things they shouldn’t?

 If you find yourself in either of these situations, then the 10 plugins below should help you out.

-They each help hide something from someone in WordPress – sometimes on the font end and sometimes on the back end.
+They each help hide something from someone in WordPress – sometimes on the front end and sometimes on the back end.

 1. Adminimize | Download